Confidence Wears The Crown

 IMAGE via Pinterest

-PAULA PURYEAR MARTIN is a screenwriter, essayist and Founder of Revel In It Mag.
-She is currently at work on a novel, and blogs for Huffington Post.
+PAULA PURYEAR MARTIN is a screenwriter, essayist, occasional HuffPost blogger and HuffPost Liver, and Founder of Revel In It Mag.
+She is currently at work on a novel set inside a larger Transmedia universe.